-- a) There is a difference in the dimensional variations and density for both the 0% and 20% TCP samples. - b) Layer thickness and sample sizes are significant factors in both the sample sets.
+- a) There is a difference in the surface finish, dimensional variations and density for the 0%, 20% and 40% TCP samples. - b) Layer thickness and sample sizes are significant factors in all the sample sets.
 Thus, the dimension of the part, its surface and density are significantly affected by the layer thickness of the binder jet process.
-This is expected because the layer thickness affects the compaction of each layer and hence determines how much binder can saturate each powder layer. - c) Drying time is not a significant factor in 0% TCP samples but is important for the 20% TCP samples.
-The TCP is a much softer material than Co 212-H and hence the binder saturates the powder a lot more in this case.
-This can result in material bleed outs or layers being dragged on another layer if it has not dried enough. - d) Similarly, binder saturation affects the dimensional accuracy more in case of 20% TCP samples than in the case of 0% TCP samples.
+This is expected because the layer thickness affects the compaction of each layer and hence determines how much binder can saturate each powder layer.
+The SEM images show that there is more compaction of TCP based material than pure Co material as layer thickness decreases. - c) Drying time is not a significant factor in 0% TCP samples but is important for the 20% and 40% TCP samples.
+The TCP is a much smaller sized powder than Co 212-H and hence the binder saturates the powder a lot more in this case.
+This can result in material bleed outs or layers being dragged on another layer if it has not dried enough.

+- d) Similarly, binder saturation affects the dimensional accuracy more in case of 20% and 40% TCP samples than in the case of 0% TCP samples.
 In fact, in 0% TCP samples, binder saturation does not affect the inside dimensions.
 This is because once a layer is formed, the outside surface is more prone to the distortion or dislocation than the inside surface. - e) The 30 mm samples have much smaller variation in dimensions than the 10 mm samples.
 This might be because the larger surface area is more uniformly spread and dried than the smaller surface area of 10 mm samples. - f) By looking at the samples visually and their dimensions, Experiment 5 (60μm Layer thickness, 80% binder saturation and 15 sec drying time) performed the best for 0% TCP Samples, 10mm size.
-In case of 20% TCP samples, experiment 4 (80μm Layer thickness, 80% binder saturation and 20 sec drying time) performed the best. - g) There is a wide variation in the density of green parts depending upon the process parameters.
+In case of 20% and 40% TCP samples, experiment 4 (80μm Layer thickness, 80% binder saturation and 20 sec drying time) performed the best. - g) There is a wide variation in the density of green parts depending upon the process parameters.
 This property can be taken advantage of to control the porosity of the parts made by various materials.